FAU-LAP/nomad-distro-LAP/README.md

     and then repeat steps 4. and 5. above.

-2. You can remove unused images to free up space by running
+3. You can remove unused images to free up space by running

     ```sh
     docker image prune -a
     ```

+> [!TIP]
-*OR* You can run the `clean_up_pull_start_new.ps1` file of this repository in your PowerShell, which shuts down the running NOMAD, pulls the new image and starts it, for convenience.
+> *OR* You can run the `clean_up_pull_start_new.ps1` file of this repository in your PowerShell, which shuts down the running NOMAD, pulls the new image and starts it, for convenience.

 #### NOMAD Remote Tools Hub (NORTH)